thinkdifferentor/papereading/medicalimaginganalysis/medicalimaginganalysis.md

 - Liu Z, Miao Z, Pan X, et al./2020/CVPR/72
 - Whether the target contains a single homogeneous domain or multiple heterogeneous domains, existing works always assume that **there exist clear distinctions between the domains**, which is often not true in practice.
 - open compound domain adaptation (OCDA) problem, in which the target is a compound of **multiple homogeneous domains without domain labels**, reflecting realistic data collection from **mixed and novel situations**.
 The task is to learn a model from **labeled source domain data** and **adapt it to unlabeled compound target domain data** which could differ from the source domain on various factors.
 At the inference stage, OCDA tests the model not only **in the compound target domain** but also **in open domains** that have previously unseen during training.
+- Unlike existing curriculum adaptation methods that rely on some **holistic measure** of instance difficulty, we schedule the learning of unlabeled instances in the compound target domain according to their **individual gaps** to the labeled source domain, so that we solve an incrementally harder domain adaptation problem till we cover the entire target domain.
+- We first extract **domain-specific feature representations (assuming that all the factors not covered by this class-discriminative encoder reflect domain characteristics.)** from the data and then rank the target instances according to their distances to the source domain in that feature space, ***assuming that such features do not contribute to and even distract the network from learning discriminative features for classification***.
+We use a **class-confusion loss** to distill the domain-specific factors and formulate it as a conventional cross-entropy loss with a randomized class label twist.
+- Intuitively, if ***the input is close enough to the source domain, the feature extracted from itself can most likely already result in accurate classification***.
+Consequently, this **memory-augmented network** is more agile at handling open domains than its vanilla counterpart.
 - We propose a novel approach based on two technical **insights** into OCDA:
 1) a **curriculum domain adaptation strategy** to bootstrap generalization across domain distinction in a data-driven self-organizing fashion and 2) a **memory module** to increase the model's agility towards novel domains.
 Instance-specific curriculum domain adaptation for **handling the target of mixed domains** and memory augmented features for **handling open domains**.
 - **curriculum domain adaptation strategy** first train a neural network to 1) discriminate between classes in the labeled source domain and to 2) capture domain invariance from the easy target instanceswhich differ the least from labeled source domain data.
 Once the network can no longer differentiate between the source domain and the easy target domain data, we feed the network harder target instances, which are further away from the source domain.